 "I just recently finished the Optimal Shoulder Performance DVD's.
 Without a doubt, that was the best $100 I've spent on a home based CEU opportunity.

-“In addition to the downloadable PowerPoint slides PDF, I took tons of notes because both of you offered up such great information.
+The material was very well presented, the talks cut to the chase, and provided tons of practical ideas that I have already put into practice with my baseball and softball players."In addition to the downloadable PowerPoint slides PDF, I took tons of notes because both of you offered up such great information.

 "I would highly recommend this to anyone who wants a quality shoulder DVD to add to their professional library.